ietf-wg-acme/acme/draft-ietf-acme-acme.md

 particular case.
 For identifiers where the server already has some public key associated with the domain this attack can be prevented by requiring the client to prove control of the corresponding private key.

-## Preventing Authorization Hijacking

-The account recovery processes described in {{account-recovery}} allow authorization to be transferred from one account key to another, in case the former account key pair's private key is lost.
-ACME needs to prevent these processes from being exploited by an attacker to hijack the authorizations attached to one key and assign them to a key of the attacker's choosing.

-Recovery takes place in two steps:
-1. Provisioning recovery information (contact or recovery key)
-2. Using recovery information to recover an account

-The provisioning process needs to ensure that only the account key holder ends up with information that is useful for recovery.
-The recovery process needs to assure that only the (now former) account key holder can successfully execute recovery, i.e., that this entity is the only one that can choose the new account key that receives the capabilities held by the account being recovered.

-Account recovery uses both the ACME channel and the contact channel.
-The provisioning process is only visible to an ACME MitM, and even then, the MitM can only observe the contact information provided.
-If the ACME attacker does not also have access to the contact channel, there is no risk.

-The security of the recovery process is entirely dependent on the security of the contact channel.
-The details of this will depend on the specific out-of-band technique used by the server.
-For example:

-* If the server requires a user to click a link in a message sent to a contact address, then the contact channel will need to ensure that the message is only available to the legitimate owner of the contact address.
-Otherwise, a passive attacker could see the link and click it first, or an active attacker could redirect the message.
-* If the server requires a user to respond to a message sent to a contact address containing a secret value, then the contact channel will need to ensure that an attacker cannot observe the secret value and spoof a message from the contact address.

-In practice, many contact channels that can be used to reach many clients do not provide strong assurances of the types noted above.
-In designing and deploying recovery schemes, ACME servers operators will need to find an appropriate balance between using contact channels that can reach many clients and using contact-based recovery schemes that achieve an appropriate level of risk using those contact channels.

 ## Denial-of-Service Considerations